 Escort cards function like a seating chart, except they are more personalized.
 Each guest receives an escort card that tells them which table they have been assigned to.
 You can have both a seating chart and escort cards, or you can choose one.

-Table cards are placed in the center of a table and often integrated into the design.
+Table cards are placed in the center of a table and are often integrated into the design.
 They indicate what table it is.
 This card is essential; without it, your guests might get confused and lost.

 Place cards are more specific; they tell a guest which seat they must occupy.
 You can also convey other information through the design of a place card, such as what meal the guest has chosen in the RSVP.